-We provide a lifetime warranty on our products and generally agree to indemnify our customers for defects in our products.
+We provide a lifetime warranty on our products and generally agree to indemnify our customers for defects in our products or failure of our products to meet our product specifications.
 We may be subject to warranty or product liability claims.
 These claims may require us to make significant expenditures to defend those claims, replace our solutions, refund payments, or pay damage awards.
 This risk is exacerbated by the lifetime warranty of our products, which exposes us to warranty claims for the entire product lifecycle.